About the Patient Protection Commission (PPC)

 History and Authority

-The Nevada Patient Protection Commission (PPC) is comprised of 12 voting members appointed by the Governor who are health care experts, advocates, providers, and industry professionals dedicated to improving health care in Nevada.
+The Nevada Patient Protection Commission (PPC) is comprised of 12 voting members appointed by the Director of the Nevada Health Authority who are health care experts, advocates, providers, and industry professionals dedicated to improving health care in Nevada.
+The PPC membership also includes 4 ex officio, nonvoting members: the Nevada Health Authority Director, the Executive Director of the Silver State Health Insurance Exchange, the Executive Officer of the Public Employee Benefits Program (PEBP) and the Commissioner of Insurance.

 In 2019, the Nevada Legislature approved Senate Bill 544 which created the Patient Protection Commission to systematically review issues related to the health care needs of Nevada residents and the accessibility, affordability, and quality of health care.